joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

         return x * x;
     }

-Originally this was merely syntactic sugar for all the `When` stuff above, like it is in C#.
+Originally this was merely syntactic sugar for all the callback goop above, like it is in C#.
 Eventually, however, we went way beyond this, in the name of performance, and added lightweight coroutines and linked stacks.
 More below.

 A caller invoking an `async` method was forced to choose: use `await` and wait for its result, or use `async` and